SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 [Gulp](https://gulpjs.com) is a JavaScript-based task runner used to automate repetitive tasks.
 The SharePoint Framework build toolchain uses Gulp tasks to build projects, create JavaScript bundles, and the resulting packages used to deploy solutions.

 1. From a command prompt, enter the following command to install the Gulp CLI: `npm install gulp-cli -g`, followed by <kbd>Enter</kbd>.
-    > Note: Mac users should use the `sudo` prefix if encountering an `EACCES` error.
+    > Note: :apple: Mac users should use the `sudo` prefix if encountering an `EACCES` error.
 I.e.: `sudo npm install gulp-cli -g`
 1. This might take a little bit of time.
 Now is a good time to stretch your legs.
 Feel free to stand up and dance!
 1. Once completed, you can verify that Gulp is installed by entering `gulp -v`, followed by <kbd>Enter</kbd>.
 It should display: